wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Either way, the new connection is created with the arguments passed into `class Redis`'s constructor, connected to the Redis server by calling `connect()` on the connection object, and finally returned back to the caller.
+The second method is `release()`, which returns a connection back to the pool object by inserting it back into the `_available_connections` list.
+Note that the pool object will keep connections alive and not disconnect them proactively from the client's side.
+The pool object is both thread-safe and fork-safe such that connections will not be shared between threads and processes.
+The former is guarded by a thread lock such that concurrent usages of the Redis object will not cause data corruption.
+The latter is also necessary to avoid different processes after `fork()` to keep sharing connections.

 ## Build, Compilation, and Usage